brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 $reconfigure -f noninteractive  $timezone_package 2>/dev/null

 # Reconfigure resolvconf
-$reconfigure -f noninteractive  resolcvonf 2>/dev/null
+$reconfigure -f noninteractive resolvconf 2>/dev/null

 # Set mailname and hostname if they have not been already configured
 fqdn=${host}.${domain}